Deinacrida carinata: Taxonomy

 Deinacrida carinata was described from specimens collected by Major R.A.
 Wilson on Herekopare Island in 1929.
 However, this species was formally described by John Salmon in 1950.
 Salmon around that time also developed a key for identifying tree and ground wētā.
-Accordingly, D.carinata can be distinguished between other wētā by its size, upper femur (which lack spines), and 'notched' markings on the pronotum.
+Accordingly, D.carinata can be distinguished from other wētā by its size, upper femur (which lack spines), and 'notched' markings on the pronotum.
 In addition, phylogenetic analysis placed D.carinata in a monophyletic clade along with the sub-alpine sister species Deinacrida tibiospina, which is its closest living relative.

 Biology

 Little is known about the biology of this species however, like most other wētā species D. carinata is nocturnal, spending most of its time during the day sheltering under rocks and logs and coming out to feed at night.
-They are predominately herbivorous and feed on a variety of leaves, flowers, fruits, lichens and grasses, but will occasionally eat other invertebrates.
+They are predominantly herbivorous and feed on a variety of leaves, flowers, fruits, lichens and grasses, but will occasionally eat other invertebrates.

 Distribution and habitat

 Deinacrida carinata is the most southern species of giant wētā.
-The species occurs only on offshore predator free islands - Herekopare Island, Kundy Island and Tihaka/Pig Island.
+The species occurs only on offshore predator-free islands - Herekopare Island, Kundy Island and Tihaka/Pig Island.
 In 2009 this species was translocated to Whenua Hou/Codfish Island.
-It is thought D. carinata was once more widespread and its current distribution suggests a relict pattern.
+It is thought that D. carinata was once more widespread and its current distribution suggests a relict pattern.
 However, there are no records of D.carinata ever having existed on the mainland.
-D. carinata is predominantly ground dwelling, although is most likely semi-arboreal.
+D. carinata is predominantly ground-dwelling, although it is most likely semi-arboreal.
 It can be found inhabiting areas such as grasslands, low-growing shrubs, clearings and forest margins.
 In past survey's D. carinata has been observed in native woody shrub species on Herekopare island, and has been recorded persisting amongst cocksfoot (Dactylis glomerata), Californian thistle (Cirsium arvense), southern nettle (Urtica australis) cabbage tree (Cordyline australis), Carex sedge and harakeke/flax (Phormium tenax).